guildxyz/guild-sdk/README.md

   }
 );

-// Access checking for 0xedd9C1954c77beDD8A2a524981e1ea08C7E484Be
-const userAccesses: GetUserAccessResponse[] = await guild.getUserAccess(myGuild.id, "0xedd9C1954c77beDD8A2a524981e1ea08C7E484Be");

-// Joining to a Guild if the access check includes a Role, which accessible by the given address if(userAccesses.some(uA => uA.access);){
-    await user.join(myGuild.id, wallet.address, sign);
+// Joining to a Guild if any role is accessible by the given address await user.join(myGuild.id, wallet.address, sign);
-    // If the Guild has no platform, the join successfully happens, if the given address is eligible }
 ```

 ## Authentication Overview